ventinus/Budget/README.md

 You can also use a service like [Expo's standalone builds](https://docs.expo.io/versions/latest/guides/building-standalone-apps.html) if you want to get an IPA/APK for distribution without having to build the native code yourself.

-### Ejecting from Create React Native App

-If you want to build and deploy your app yourself, you'll need to eject from CRNA and use Xcode and Android Studio.

-This is usually as simple as running `npm run eject` in your project, which will walk you through the process.
-Make sure to install `react-native-cli` and follow the [native code getting started guide for React Native](https://facebook.github.io/react-native/docs/getting-started.html).

 #### Should I Use ExpoKit?